rauc/rauc/docs/using.rst

 With the optional ``--signing-keyring=<certfile>`` argument, the signed bundle can be verified against the keyring file as part of the bundle creation process, for example to prevent signing with invalid or expired certificates.

+.. note:: A more detailed description of how to create bundles can be found in the :ref:`sec-integration-bundle` section in the :ref:`sec-integration` chapter.

 Obtaining Bundle Information
 ----------------------------